MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-audit-activities.md

 The Audit logs for Authentication Methods can be used to make sure that your users have registered their mobile device properly to enable multifactor authentication.

-Audit events related to GDPR and data protection are also found in this service.
-These events are found in the `DirectoryManagement` category.
+Audit events related to GDPR and data protection are also found in this service and are found in the `DirectoryManagement` category.
 The events contain strings such as `MFA.CosmosDB.mfa-prd-cust-rpt-eu.activations` and `DSR Export: MFA.PostgreSQL.bypassed_users_creations`.

 [!INCLUDE [GDPR-related guidance](~/../azure-docs-pr/includes/gdpr-dsr-and-stp-note.md)]